-Since 2005, annual demand in the district has averaged about 3,700 AF.
+Since 2005, annual demand in the district has averaged about 32,000 AF.
 Historical demands by category are shown in Figure 2-3.
-Residential services currently account for about 53% of system demand.
-Demands from non-residential customer categories account for the other 47%.
-The district serves a large cannery, which accounts for about 12% of total demand on the system.
+Residential services currently account for about 55% of system demand.
+The district also has significant commercial and industrial uses, which account for about 29% of demand.
+Government and utility uses account for 9%, and unaccounted water losses account for the remaining 7%.
 The percent of total demand in 2009 by type of use is shown in Figure 2-4.

 Figure 2-3.
-Oroville District Historical Demand
+Stockton District Historical Demand

-Historical per capita demand is shown in Figure 2-5.7 Over the last decade, per capita demand has fluctuated between 300 and 400 gallons per day.
-The significant variation is partly due to fluctuations in industrial water use.
-In the last five years, per capita demand averaged 333 gallons per day.
-Per capita water use in the district is about 32% greater than average per capita use in the Sacramento River hydrologic region, which the California Department of Water Resources (DWR) estimated at about 253 gallons per day.
+Historical per capita demand is shown in Figure 2-5.6 Per capita demand has trended down over the last decade.
+In the last five years, per capita demand has averaged 173 gallons per day.
+Per capita water use in the district is about 30% lower than average per capita use in the San Joaquin River hydrologic region, which the California Department of Water Resources (DWR) estimated at about 248 gallons per day.
+As discussed in Section 4, the district's relatively low per capita water use is expected to help it comply with state legislation passed in 2009 requiring urban water suppliers to reduce per capita water use by 20% by 2020.

 Figure 2-5.
-Oroville District Historical Per Capita Demand
+Stockton District Historical Per Capita Demand